 Know before you go

-Parking informationVery limited at Hunstead Wood, Primrose Hill, Chartham Hatch
+Parking informationVery limited.
+Layby holds 2-3 cars at Hunstead Wood, Primrose Hill, Chartham Hatch

 Grazing animalsSheep, goats or cattle may be grazing in Hunstead wood, Court & Joan Beech Woods

-Extensive network of marked and unmarked trails including sections of the Big Blean Walk.
+Extensive network of largely unmarked trails, sections of the Big Blean Walk are waymarked.

 The best access is by public footpath or country lanes from Selling Station or Chartham Hatch.
-There is very limited parking at Hunstead Wood on Primrose Hill at Chartham Hatch.
+If you plan to arrive by car, there is very limited parking.

 When to visit